 What Makes a Premium Product or Brand?

-I was often asked – what make a product premium and different from the low cost products .
-There is no single answer for this, as there are many different ways to develop premium product, and most importantly, the premium-ness is a value perception related to the social-cultural context, as well as the beholder’s education and taste.
+I was often asked – what make a product premium and different from the low-cost products.
+There is no single answer for this, as there are many different ways to develop premium products, and most importantly, the premium-ness is a value perception related to the social-cultural context, as well as the beholder’s education and taste.

 Not to mention, the retail experience & service is another critical element to resonate and reinforce the consumer values.

-Many companies fail to understand the importance of consistence and holistic brand experiences in developing new premium product or brand, which often narrowly focus on only 1 or 2 elements of the values chains that confuse consumers on the others: inconsistence kills brand!
+Many companies fail to understand the importance of consistency and holistic brand experiences in developing new premium product or brand, which often narrowly focus on only 1 or 2 elements of the values chains that confuse consumers on the others: inconsistency kills brand!

 Product Design gives the Premium Blood

 Going back to product design, premiumness are subtle manipulations of social-cultural context relevant elements and craftsmanship quality.

 One distinct expectation of premium product and brand is in its perceived quality.
 Quality in material & finishes, design and production craftsmanship, use of advanced technique and technology etc… these echo the famous saying – “god’s in the details”.